SEND and Equality

-The class teacher
+The class teacher is responsible for:

 Personalised teaching and learning for your child as identified on the school’s provision map.

-The SENCo: Mrs M Walton
+The SENCo, Mrs M Walton, responsible for:

-Ensuring that you are
+Ensuring that parents are:

-Updating the school’s SEN register (a system for ensuring that all the SEND needs of pupils in this school are known) and making sure that records of your child’s progress and needs are kept.·
+Updating the school’s SEND register (a system for ensuring that all the SEND needs of pupils in this school are known) and making sure that records of your child’s progress and needs are kept up to date

-Providing specialist support for teachers and support staff in the school, so that they can help children with SEND in the school to achieve the best progress possible.
+Providing specialist support for teachers and support staff in the school, so that they can help children with SEND in the school to achieve the best progress possible

 |What support is available at Swanwick Primary School for children with SEND?

 a) Class teacher input, via excellent targeted classroom teaching (Quality First Teaching).

 b) Specialist groups run by outside agencies, e.g. Speech and Language Therapy

-You may be asked to give your permission for the school to refer your child to a specialist professional, e.g. a Speech and Language Therapist o rEducational Psychologist.
-This will help the school and you to understand your child’s particular needs better and be able to support them more effectively inschool.·
+You may be asked to give your permission for the school to refer your child to a specialist professional, e.g. a Speech and Language Therapist, Behaviour Support Team or Educational Psychologist.
+This will help the school and you to understand your child’s particular needs better and be able to support them more effectively in school.

 The specialist professional will work with your child to understand their needs and make recommendations as to the ways your child is given support.